 We’re a group of competitive weightlifters, certified personal trainers, and CrossFit Level 1 Trainers who want to see people get excited about fitness.
 That’s why we only recommend cardio machines that we know will deliver results and be fun to use.
 Because what’s the point of having an exercise machine if it’s just going to be used as a coat hanger and never fulfill its actual purpose?

-Nope, we’ll make sure you find the best fitness equipment that will never have an article of clothing thrown over it.
+We’ll make sure you find the best fitness equipment that will never have an article of clothing thrown over it.
+We test and rate each exercise bike from 1 to 5 based on these factors:

 Best Exercise Bike with Moving Arms